MonadBFT: Fast, Responsive, Fork-Resistant Streamlined Consensus: Proofs

 \item Otherwise, validator $j$ has already entered some view $v^{**} > v^*$.
 Since no TC can be formed for any view greater than or equal to $v^*$, validator $j$ must have entered view $v^{**}$ upon accepting a QC from view $v^{**} - 1 \geq v^*$.
 This QC necessarily ``extends'' the proposal from view $v^*$ through a continuous chain of QCs (without any TCs).
 Hence, the grandparent of $p^*$ is committed in this case as well, since the $\CommitSpecCommit$ function is invoked after every QC acceptance.
 This, in turn, implies that all proposals issued in the views of $\mathcal{V}$---except for the last one---are committed.
 By the same reasoning as in the previous case, the number of committed blocks is $|\mathcal{V}| - 1 \in \Omega\left(\frac{\tau_2 - \tau_1}{\delta}\right)$.

 \end{itemize} \end{proof}

 As shown, \Cref{thm:optimistic_responsiveness} captures the case where all validators are correct.
 However, we can state a stronger guarantee.
 Assume there is a sequence $G = [v, v + 1, \dots, v + x - 1]$ of $x$ consecutive post-GST views, each led by a correct validator.
 Then, by the time a correct validator receives the proposal issued by the leader of view $v + x - 1$, it commits all blocks proposed in the views of $G$, except possibly those from the last two views $v + x - 2$ and $v + x - 1$.
 Moreover, this occurs within $O(x\delta)$ time from the moment the first correct validator enters view $v + 1$.
-Crucially, if the leader of view $v$ issues its proposal without invoking the recovery path, the same guarantee is achieved within $O(x\delta)$ time from the moment the first correct validator enters view $v$.
+Crucially, if the leader of view $v$ enters view $v$ upon accepting a QC (rather than a TC), the same guarantee is achieved within $O(x\delta)$ time from the moment the first correct validator enters view $v$.
 Note that this guarantee does not require all validators to be correct.

 \begin{theorem}[Optimistic responsiveness; stronger guarantee] Let $G$ be a sequence of $x$ consecutive post-GST views $[v, v + 1, \dots, v + x - 1]$, each led by a correct validator.
 Consider any correct validator $i$, and let $\tau_i^{v + x - 1}$ denote the time at which $i$ receives the proposal issued by the leader of view $v + x - 1$.
 Then, by time $\tau_i^{v + x - 1}$, validator $i$ commits all blocks proposed in the views of $G$, except possibly those from the last two views $v + x - 2$ and $v + x - 1$.
 Furthermore, the time difference $\tau_i^{v + x - 1} - \tau(v + 1)$ lies in $O(x\delta)$.
-Finally, if the proposal $p_v$ in view $v$ satisfies $p_v.\tc = \bot$ and $p_v.\nec = \bot$, then $\tau_i^{v + x - 1} - \tau(v)$ also lies in $O(x\delta)$. \end{theorem} \begin{proof} First, observe that the leader of view $v + 1$ enters view $v + 1$ upon accepting a QC for view $v$.
+Finally, if the leader of view $v$ enters view $v$ upon accepting a QC associated with view $v - 1$, then $\tau_i^{v + x - 1} - \tau(v)$ also lies in $O(x\delta)$. \end{theorem} \begin{proof} First, observe that the leader of view $v + 1$ enters view $v + 1$ upon accepting a QC for view $v$.
 By \Cref{lemma:jovan_correct_enters}, the leader of view $v + 1$ indeed enters view $v + 1$.
 Since a validator can only enter a new view upon accepting either a QC or a TC from the previous view, and \Cref{lemma:jovan_correct_leader_no_tc} ensures that no TC can be formed for view $v$, it follows that the leader of view $v + 1$ must have entered view $v + 1$ upon accepting a QC for view v.